 to let it go”

-American born Kishi Bashi is now a solo artist but was originally founding member of New York electronic rock outfit, Jupiter One.
+American-born Kishi Bashi is now a solo artist, but was originally a founding member of New York electronic rock outfit, Jupiter One.
 In 2011, he started to record and perform as a solo artist, recorded and toured internationally as a violinist.